-It is common to transfer one or occasionally two embryos to minimise the possibility of multiple gestations.
-After the embryo transfer, you may rest in the clinic for 30 minutes or so before you leave.
-There are no special precautions after the embryo transfer, but we recommend that you avoid hard physical activity including high intensity exercise for some days.
+There are no special precautions after the transfer, but we recommend that you avoid hard physical activity including high intensity exercise for some days.

-You should not swim or take a bath tub bath the first week after the transfer.
+You should not swim or take a bathtub bath the first week after the transfer.

 In general, you can lead a normal life.
 Things are largely up to nature now.
-You may also lead a normal sexlife after the embryo transfer.
+You may also lead a normal sex-life after the blastocyst transfer.

-Filled urinary bladder for the embryo-transfer
+Filled urinary bladder for the transfer

-It may facilitate the embryo transfer if your bladder is somewhat full.
+It may facilitate the transfer if your bladder is somewhat full.
 You should just have a mild sensation of a filled bladder.
 It need not be very full.
 There are two reasons why it may be advantage that the bladder is filled.
 The full bladder straightens the uterus, which makes easier to pass through the cervical canal and into the endometrial cavity with the very soft catheter.
 The other reason is that the bladder is located in front of the uterus.
-Urine in the bladder provides a good ultrasonic window to look through into the uterus when we scan during embryo transfer.
+Urine in the bladder provides a good ultrasonic window to look through into the uterus when we scan during transfer.

-Urine in the urinary bladder at embryo transfer On the embryo transfer day, please come with a slightly filled urinary bladder.
-This may make it easier for us to do embryo transfer.
+Urine in the urinary bladder at transfer

+On the blastocyst transfer day, please come with a slightly filled urinary bladder.
+This may make it easier for us to do transfer.

-Hormone treatment after the embryo transfer
+Hormone treatment after the blastocyst transfer